Description & Learning Objectives

 Instructors

-Dr. Demetry Assimakopoulos, DC
+Dr. Demetry Assimakopoulos, Sp.
+Hons.
+BA, DC

 Jane Alway